translunar/pyquat/README.md

 # pyquat

-pyquat is an extremely simple Python C extension for unit quaternions.
+pyquat is a Python C extension providing quaternions and functions relating to simulation of attitudes and rotations.

 ## Installation